-- The President and designees are authorized to conduct disciplinary meetings and assign sanctions when, in their judgment, student behavior is deemed to be dangerous, disruptive, or in violation of the behavioral guidelines set forth by the SUNY Board of Trustees or the Morrisville State College Council, and as published in electronic and printed versions of the Student Handbook, College Housing License, and the College Catalog. - 2.
+- The President and designees are authorized to conduct disciplinary meetings and assign sanctions when, in their judgment, student behavior is deemed to be dangerous, disruptive, or in violation of the behavioral guidelines set forth by the SUNY Board of Trustees or the SUNY Morrisville Council, and as published in electronic and printed versions of the Student Handbook, College Housing License, and the College Catalog. - 2.
 The Dean of Students shall develop procedures for the administration of the judicial program, including rules for the conduct of judicial board hearings. - 3.
 The Dean of Students shall determine the hearing officers, composition of judicial boards and appellate boards, and determine which judicial body, hearing officer, or appellate board shall hear a case. - 4.
-Decisions made by an authorized staff member or a judicial board shall be final, pending the appeal process.
+Decisions made by an authorized staff member or a judicial board shall be final, pending the appeal process. - 5.
+Decisions made by an appellate board are final.